 Across the different research studies published over the years, it was expected to see that there were different categories of sensor devices being employed in the classification of sitting postures.
 Overall, there are 5 sensor devices which are a pressure sensor, load cell, flex sensor and camera sensor.
 From Figure 4, it is shown that pressure sensors are the most popular option across the years compared to other sensor devices .

-Furthermore, As anticipated, various scholarly paperst use diverse types of sensor devices to detect different sitting postures.
+Furthermore, the published studies are based on the use of diverse types of sensor devices to detect sitting postures.
 In summary, they can be divided into 4 overarching categories:

 • Smart Sensing Chairs using Pressure Sensors